trisongz/autobot/README.md

 # autobot: a simple pytorch trainer

-Tis a fork from tez
+This lib is a fork from tez.
+WIP.

 ### Training using Autobot: